Blacksujit/ChatSphere/README.md

 ### Tech Stack:

-- Language Model: `facebook/opt-125m`, renowned for its efficiency and accuracy.
+**- Language Model:** `facebook/opt-125m`, renowned for its efficiency and accuracy.

-- Framework: Taipy, providing a scalable and flexible environment.
+**- Framework:** Taipy, providing a scalable and flexible environment , you can visit the taipy documentation and framework information [here](https://taipy.io/)

-- Programming Language: Python, chosen for its versatility and rich ecosystem.
+**- Programming Language:** Python, chosen for its versatility and rich ecosystem.

-- Data Sources: Curated from trusted news outlets and tech blogs to ensure reliability.
+**- Data Sources:** Curated from trusted news outlets and tech blogs to ensure reliability.

-- News API service for providing the timeley real-time updates regarding the news , tech and more
+**- News API service for providing the timeley real-time updates regarding the news , tech and more**

 ### Integrations: